- HISC Home

 In addition to the six HISC modules, you will now also find tools to help you plan and assess your QI projects, and to assess your QI skills.
 Recently, a "Concise Practice Improvement Manual" (both abridged and unabridged versions) and a coaching guide have also been added to the site to provide the briefest possible introduction to QI for those new to this work.

 The modules can be taken independently, as needed, even as you work on a particular improvement effort.
-Completing all of them is required in order to meet expectations of many residency and board level maintenance of certification programs.
-More importantly, doing so should furnish enhanced perspective concerning the many challenges and significant opportunities encountered when pursuing improvement in a systematic way.
+They should furnish enhanced perspective concerning the many challenges and significant opportunities encountered when pursuing improvement in a systematic way.

 The 2001 Institute of Medicine report described a large gap between evidence-based best practice and what we achieve on a daily basis for our patients.
 Clinicians who complete these self-study learning activities should find it easier to address this gap in their own practices.
 They will be able to: